cifkao/html-midi-player/README.md

 The visualizer only gets updated while the player is playing, which allows a single visualizer to be bound to multiple players.

 ## Limitations
-- Only one player can play at a time due to the way playback is implemented in Magenta.js.
-Starting a player will stop any other player which is currently playing.
+- Only one player can play at a time.
+Starting a player will stop any other player which is currently playing. ([#1](https://github.com/cifkao/html-midi-player/issues/1))
-- Seeking only works while playing.
-This is related to the first issue and caused by the same problem in Magenta.js.
+- Seeking only works while playing. ([#2](https://github.com/cifkao/html-midi-player/issues/2))
 - Playback position only gets updated on note onsets.
 This may cause the player to appear stuck.